SeokEunJu/Naver_search_app/README.md

 This is first screen of my application.
-A first edittext window is for getting input from user.
+A first input window is for getting input from user.
-A first button, bottom of edittext window is for showing result of news category.
+A first button, bottom of input window is for showing result of news category.
-A second button, bottom of edittext window is for showing result of blog category.
+A second button, bottom of input window is for showing result of blog category.

 ### When click button